Menu

 I've been a teaching since 1999.
 I studied at Roehampton University in SW London where I spent 4 years studying to become a teacher.
 I've worked in the boroughs of Hertfordshire and Essex.
 I grew up in Essex and now live in Hertfordshire with my family and have two teenage boys, a dog and two cats.
 When I'm not at school, I enjoy days out with my family and especially going to the theatre.
 I’ve been working at The Henry Moore school since 2011 and have progressed into various roles whilst here.
 I am a Lead Practitioner and Head of EYFS and Key Stage 1.
 I love the challenges and excitement that come with the job.

-Ross Tyrrell - Year 6 Teacher
+Ross Tyrrell - Assistant Head Teacher & Year 6 Teacher

 I was born and raised in Harlow and joined Henry Moore in 2015, full of excitement for the challenge ahead.
 Since here, I have been based in upper Key Stage 2, enjoying the responsibility of preparing the children academically, socially, morally and behaviourally for the challenges of secondary school.